-I have been planning to do this for a while.
-I’ve had one of my longbows all set up with a AMS and I was set.
+I have planned to do this for a while.
+I’ve had one of my longbows all set up with an AMS and I was set.
 But I didn’t have anything ready for the kids to shoot with.
-They have their bows and I have extra fishing arrows, I just needed to come up with something thats easy to use.
+They have their bows and I have extra fishing arrows, I just needed to come up with something that’s easy to use.
 When I was their age, I remember using a Folgers can with string wrapped around it, so I thought I would do the same thing.
 I found this plastic jar and thought it would perfect.
 Sting would slide off easily and would be easy to wind up.
 That’s where the downfall of the day started.
-The success of the day would start and end with this setup working like I imagined.
+The success of the day would start and end with this setup working as I imagined.
 The setup was simple, wrap the string around the jar and shoot.
 Works great in the yard but not so much in the field.
 The string was always falling off and getting tangled up.
 My son was doing most of the shooting and he wasn’t happy.
-Most of his shots were short from tangled string and he was constantly having to try and fix it which means I was constantly stopping to untangle the string.
+Most of his shots were short from tangled string and he was constantly having to try to fix it which means I was constantly stopping to untangle the string.
 His patience was wearing thin and I could see the excitement of the day wearing off quickly.
 He was starting to complain and hint at wanting to leave.
 Something needed to happen or I wouldn’t get him back out here again.
 Meanwhile, my daughter who was only there because it was father’s day, was off exploring.
 It was time I lay my bow down and focus on his success.